uberpixel/Documentation/docs/rnobject.rst

 Subclassing notes
 -----------------

-To play nicely with the Objects runtime type introspection system, you are advised to add appropriate invocation the :cpp:func:`RNDefineMeta <RNDefineMeta>` and :cpp:func:`RNDeclareMeta <RNDeclareMeta>` macros.
+To play nicely with the Objects runtime type introspection system, you are advised to add appropriate invocation the :c:macro:`RNDefineMeta <RNDefineMeta>` and :c:macro:`RNDeclareMeta <RNDeclareMeta>` macros.

 Tasks
 =====